NabJa/A2ICD/README.md

 # Audio-to-ICD *(A2ICD)*

-This MVP predicts ICD-10 codes from user input.
+**➡️ Checkout running model on HuggingFace 🤗: [NabJab/A2ICD](https://huggingface.co/spaces/NabJab/A2ICD).**

-The app uses a locally running whisper model (OpenAI) to transcribe audio to text.
-To predict ICD-10 codes a prompt engenieered DeepSeek-V3 is called via the OpenAI API.
+The app uses whisper-1 (OpenAI) and gpt-4.1 to transcribe audio to text.
+To predict ICD-10 codes gpt-4.1 is used with a database lookup.

 **Input panels**
 The Audio input panel allows users to record audio and transcribe it, while the Text input panel allows users to enter text directly.